Jaime Pedro Gonçalves

 Jaime Pedro Gonçalves (26 November 1936 - 6 April 2016) was a Mozambican Catholic archbishop.

 Ordained to the priesthood in 1967, Gonçalves was named a bishop of the Archdiocese of Beira in Mozambique in 1976 and was named archbishop in 1984.
+He was one of the mediators assisting with the peace talks between Renamo rebel movement and the Mozambican government during the Mozambican Civil War.
+Rome General Peace Accords were reached on 4 October 1992.

 He retired in 2012, and died in 2016.